-The CACJ works to defend the rights of the accused, provides quality continuing legal education courses, preserves due process, and protects the independence of the criminal defense lawyer.
+CACJ works to defend the rights of the accused, provides quality continuing legal education (CLEs) courses, preserves due process, and protects the independence of the criminal defense lawyer.
 The organization also provides unceasing support to criminal defense lawyers in California through giving them a platform to network and grow their tools for a better criminal defense in clients' cases.